cmohge1/lrbs-digital-editing-intro-2019/index.md

 ## Schedule

-(Please note that I will hold office hours in Room 242 for further consultation between 8.30–9.30 and 16.00–17.00)
+(Please note that I will hold office hours in Room 242, Senate House (South Block), for further consultation from 16.00–17.30)

 ### [Day 1 (Monday, 24 June)](/day1.md)